“I have fond memories of growing up on the skating rink that my Dad made for us in our backyard.”NHL All-Star P.K. Subban

 Does Dad know that guys are deemed sexiest by their significant others when they’re whipping up meals?
 If he does, he may go on to tell you that’s how you were conceived!
 If he doesn’t know this very fun fact, what better way to get him into the kitchen?
 Seriously though, there are plenty of satisfying, easy-to-prepare lunch dishes that are bound to impress friends and family joining in the Father’s Day festivities.

 Does Mexican food get your mouth watering?
 Check out these 6 Amazing and Healthy Mexican Recipes.

-If you and Dad like getting together to cheer on your team, these 7 Easy and Healthy Game Day Recipes are all slam-dunks!
+If you and Dad like getting together to cheer on your team, these 8 Delicious Recipes for a Healthier Game Day are all slam-dunks!

 Last but not least, if some quality time around the barbecue sounds about right, check out the “Awesome Halibut Burger” in the free 7 EZ Power Up Recipes ebook.

 Do you have an easy health tip you’d like to share?
 Help out other guys by sharing it in the comments below.

 This article was originally published on June 12, 2019.

 Want to make a full spread of crowd-pleasing game day food?
 Get the free handy booklet.

 Download “8 Delicious Recipes for a Healthier Game Day” ebook right now.